Why I Stopped Shaving My Body Hair When I Realised I Was Gay

 Advertisement

 I’m lucky, though.
-I’m now engaged to a woman who is almost as hairy as I am, though she is blond and downy to my black and coarse.
-I don’t have to defend that choice to anyone, let alone prospective dates.
+I’m now engaged to a woman who is almost as hairy as I am, though she is blonde and downy to my black and coarse.
+I don’t have to defend that choice to anyone, let alone prospective dates, unlike my straight single friends.
 I’m cis, and my hairiness isn’t used as a weapon to invalidate who I am.
 I work in an office where, though I’m an outlier, I’m never judged for my rough and ready calves.
-Instead, I get to revel in my choice — because it doesn’t matter.
+Instead, I get to revel in my choice, because it doesn’t matter.
 It’s just hair!

 Advertisement